lfariabr/konquest/README.md

 - Build "NPS" Campaign

 ## Backlog:
-- dataWrestler: component that will have data displaying features such as tables, graphics, charts, etc
 - publicApi: component that will serve existing graphQL api with MessageLogs based on reference_id

 ## Setup and Installation